davidan1981/rubybreaker/TUTORIAL.md

 # Tutorial

-This tutorial will describe the basic usage of the tool, the RubyBreaker Type Annotation Language, and the RubyBreaker Type System.
+This tutorial will describe the basic usages of the tool and the types supported by RubyBreaker.

 ## Usage